Posts

 BEERFEST

-A film from Broken Lizard, the comedy group behind films like Super Troopers (saw it once quite a while ago on television, can't remember it much) and Club Dread ( didn't see it), the five members of Broken Lizard are Jay Chandrasekhar (usually the director), Kevin Heffernan, Steve Lemme, Paul Soter, and Erik Stolhanske.
-They write and star in their films.
-I'm lazy to explain the plot, so I'll just copy and paste it from the Beerfest Wikipedia entry : "The plot begins with two American brothers, Jan (Paul Soter) and Todd (Erik Stolhanske) Wolfhouse, who are mourning the death of their immigrant grandfather Johann Von Wolfhausen (an uncredited Donald Sutherland), founder of the Schitzengiggle German beer hall in the United States.
+"The plot begins with two American brothers, Jan (Paul Soter) and Todd (Erik Stolhanske) Wolfhouse, who are mourning the death of their immigrant grandfather Johann Von Wolfhausen (an uncredited Donald Sutherland), founder of the Schitzengiggle German beer hall in the United States.
 They learn from their great-grandmother (Cloris Leachman) that they have an opportunity to travel to Germany to deliver their grandfather's ashes.
-Jan and Todd gladly take this opportunity when they learn that Oktoberfest will be
+Jan and Todd gladly take this opportunity when they learn that Oktoberfest will be occurring at this very same time in Munich, Bavaria.

 Kazuo Ishiguro - Never Let Me Go

 After finishing Michael Moorcock's The Dancers At The End Of Time (which was a rather sprawling read), I sifted for the number of books which I've bought but haven't read.
 I needed an easier read, something smaller in scope and scale, can be finished in a shorter time as I was in the midst of preparing for my film shoot.
-And voila, I picked Kazuo Ishiguro's Never Let Me Go , which I actually bought in '3 for 2' deal earlier this year, along with Gabriel Garcia Marquez's Love In The Time of Cholera (OMFG!
+And voila, I picked Kazuo Ishiguro's Never Let Me Go, which I actually bought in '3 for 2' deal earlier this year, along with Gabriel Garcia Marquez's Love In The Time of Cholera (OMFG!
 GREAT BOOK!!
 MOST ROMANTIC BOOK I'VE EVER READ!) and Ian McEwan's Saturday (currently reading, second chapter, seems promising).
-The last Ishiguro book I read was When We Were Orphans , six years ago.
-Fresh out of high school, I was untrained for something as subtle as that, and even though I remembered being slightly moved by its ending, and raving about it to my indifferent cousin, I cannot remember a single thing about it now.
-Er, it has t

 Retro-looking Trains, Ballerinas and Fairy Rabbits.
 More Production Photos From Girl Disconnected.

-My skin is currently peeling after the major sunburns I suffered during last Friday's grueling shoot .
 Thankfully, the subsequent shoots for the production were much easier as we were in a more controlled environment.
-One in the university's TV studio, and one in the Bassendean Railway Museum .
+One in the university's TV studio, and one in the Bassendean Railway Museum.
 The scene with Justin and Grace (the rabbit) was shot during Mooncake Festival two days ago, while the train scene was shot early yesterday.
-So here you are, some more production photos from my upcoming short film.

 The Mars Volta

 When I was in my late teens, casting around for new music to listen to (this was the golden age of Napster, when you could find anything, and people's tastes were expanding), I started getting into 70's progressive rock.
 Now, prog has a bad reputation - it's considered uncool and unlistenable by the mainstream media, appreciable only ironically.
 But my average mix tape contains Norwegian black metal, Japanese girl-pop, Chinese rap, and underground U.S. noise bands, so I could give a fuck less what the mainstream media thinks.
 The prog bands looked serious, like they cared enough to give their music unconventional themes, arrangements, time signatures, and song titles.
 They wrote multi-part suites, invented the concept album (as a distinct entity, not a vague muddle like Sgt.
 Pepper), brought in orchestras (ELO), dabbled in jazz, maxed out the solos.
 They had outside influences, like film and literature and fantasy and technology.
-In short, they were trying to keep it n
+In short, they were trying to keep it new.

 The nihilistic, hardcore DOG BITE DOG 狗咬狗